torstenboettjer/devenv/README.md

-# Nix devenv on ChromeOS
+# Development Environment on a Chromebook

 Install VSCode with devenv.sh on a Chromebook.